Monitoring US Treasury Supply-Demand with AI: A Practical Framework

 Multi-Agent Architecture: Why Swarm?

-Traditional agent architecture is "each minds their own business"—Supply Agent only watches supply, Demand Agent only watches demand.
-This doesn't work well for market analysis.
+Traditional Agent architecture is serial—Supply Agent only watches supply, Demand Agent only watches demand, no communication.

 Core Idea of Swarm Architecture

-I use a Swarm architecture (similar to LangGraph Swarm):
+I use a Swarm architecture (similar to LangGraph Swarm), where agents can dynamically hand off control:

 “Agents can dynamically hand off control to each other, automatically switching focus based on market events, rather than executing along a preset pipeline.